KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 **cclib setname 17 '["name"]'**

 The `setname` method sets the name of a character.

-This method can be executed for existing unnamed characters, and for characters that are newly created and unnamed.
-Please note that once name of character is set it can't be changed.
+A character may receive a `name` at any point, but the character's name may be set only once.
+It is not possible to rename a character.

 #### Arguments: